IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/enable-ibmcloud-workshop.md

     - From the instructor page, locate the "environments" section towards the bottom of the page.
     - Find the environment access URL and credentials from the environment drop down menu from the environment line item.

-Step 8: After validating the above test cases, please notify the IBM Technology Zone of any issues you have along the way.
+Step 8: After validating the above test cases, please notify the IBM Technology Zone support team of any issues you have along the way.
 The IBM Technology Zone team will work to address any found bugs as soon as possible and keep you updated along the way in case another day of testing is needed.
 The workshop request date can be extended if additional testing and validation is needed.

 Step 9: Once all tests have successfully passed, the environment will be enabled for all IBMers to request a workshop.
 If you have additional feedback or ideas on how we can improve the workshop manager process or tool, please submit an enhancement request through our [IBM Technology Zone Aha enhancements portal](https://ibm.biz/techzone-enhancements) so our team can properly review and prioritize.